estratos/grav-woocommerce-products/README.md

 ## Grav WooCommerce Products Plugin
 This **Woocommere Products** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-It will look for plaintext email addresses in your Grav pages and turn them into javascript encoded mailto links.
+It will look for plugin shorcodes in your Grav pages and turn them into Woocommerce Listings.

 ## Installation